aronbariagabr/healthcare-data-automation/README.md

 This repository demonstrates how to automate healthcare data validation and build clinical risk predictive models.
 These tools reflect real-world solutions for HIPAA-compliant environments, focusing on data integrity and reproducible analytics.

+### 🔒 Data Privacy
+All data in this repository is **synthetically generated**.
+No PHI or PII is included, ensuring compliance with privacy standards.

 > **Note on Data Privacy:** All data in this repository is **synthetically generated**.
 No Protected Health Information (PHI) or Personally Identifiable Information (PII) is included, ensuring compliance with privacy standards.

 ## ⚙️ Features